Bridge and District Local History Archive

 The records in this archive were made by scanning the documents in the Bridge Village Archive and are held in folders in an on-line database.

-The aim of this Archive is to preserve the contents of the physical Archive by digitising them and to make the Archive available for examination by anyone interested in the history of Bridge.
+The aim of this Archive is to preserve the contents of the physical Archive by digitising them and to make the Archive available for examination by anyone interested in the history of Bridge and surrounding villages.
 Some folders and individual scans are not available for unrestricted public viewing, due to Copyright or other reasons.
 They can be made available by application to the Society.

 The contents of the digital archive are listed in the Catalogue under multiple Categories, within which there are multiple records listed in ‘Archive Search’.
 Records which have been uploaded to the database are shown in Blue.
 The number of files and type of files in each record is also shown.
 Where records are not shown may be because they have not yet been uploaded, they may be missing in the original physical archive or they may be duplicates of other records.